Azure/acs-engine/docs/design/vhd-images-mutable-immutable.md

 # Disadvantages of immutable image references

 - Because there is re-use between the VHD and non-VHD CSE implementation, we often absorb the overhead of having to publish new VHD images when we optimize the CSE delivery/installation surface area.
+  - If were were using a "re-usable OS image" that was able to accommodate a mutable image reference (i.e., a static image reference w/ a non-static implementation), we can imagine that in order to do that properly we'd have to treat the OS as a stable interface, which couldn't be changed without pushing a new, mutable image.
+One advantage of this is the idea that CSE would be further decomposed from the image implementation itself, and could then be distinctly maintained.
+Of course this advantage would include non-trivial engineering overhead of doing that decomposition in a sane, maintainable way.
 - More storage overhead due to more images

 # Advantages of mutable image references (e.g., `latest`) in provisioning implementation